 To make sure that very smooth large blocks are encoded with sufficient precision, the QP is reduced to prevent the reduction in subjective quality for such blocks.
 The granularity of the QP adjustment is 64×64.
 Smooth blocks are detected by fitting luma source samples to a low order polynomial model in regions of 64×64 samples and then computing the SAD between the source and the predicted samples and comparing the SAD with a threshold.
 When the distortion is below the threshold the luma QP is reduced according to a linear model.
 The method is disabled by default but can be enabled by setting the encoder configuration parameter SmoothQPReductionEnable to 1.

+Encoder control for DMVR

+On rare occasions, the motion derivation process used by DMVR can result in visible motion discontinuities along the boundary of 16x16 subblocks.
+This may occur when at least one of the reference blocks used by the bilateral matching process is relatively smooth and when QP is high.
+For this reason, the VTM encoder supports the following three configuration parameters to restrict the use of DMVR when certain conditions are met:

+DMVREncMvSelect: when this parameter is set to 1, the use of DMVR may be restricted.
+This is done through penalizing the DMVR mode during RDO for those blocks for which DMVR is considered to be more likely to result in unreliable motion;

+DMVREncMvSelectBaseQpTh: DMVR restriction is only applied if the base QP is equal to or higher than DMVREncMvSelectBaseQpTh.
+The default value is set to 33.

+DMVREncMvSelectDisableHighestTemporalLayer: for video with frame rate higher than 30Hz, if this parameter is set to 1, then the DMVR restriction is not applied to pictures at the highest temporal layer (regardless of the value of DMVREncMvSelect).